billyjojojobulido/hotaru/CONTRIBUTING.md

 ### Find A Bug

 You might find some difficulties while using Hotaru, don't just take it for granted!
 We would appreciate it if you can nominate it in the Issue board.

 We would appreciate it if you could attach some more images or video to better describe your delima, so it would be easier for our developers to fix them.

 ### New features

-You might find some difficulties while using Hotaru, don't just take it for granted!
-We would appreciate it if you can nominate it in the Issue board.
+When you are practicing CCL with Hotaru, you may have a flash of inspiration and think of some functions that may help your practice, but not provided by Hotaru yet.
+Don't hide it!
+It could help us to improve if you can nominate it in the Issue board.

-It doesn't have to be very professional, and our developers might contact you if we find your idea is interesting, and worth developing.
+It doesn't have to be very professional, our developers might contact you to help if we find your idea is interesting, and worth developing.

-### Find